huangyongbobo/eFreeNet/README.md

 ## Code Structure

 * `extend_sample`: the main codes for increasing the number of train images.
 We expand the training sets to alleviate the problem of unbalanced data.
-* `Dataset`: the main codes of the dataset class, which return image and ground truth.
+* `Dataset`: the main codes of dataloader, which return image and ground truth.
 * `model`: the main codes of the eFreeNet architecture.
-If you want to use different number of members, you need to make simple modifications to the network structure.
+If you want to use different number of learners, you need to make simple modifications to the network structure.
 * `ranking_loss`: the main codes of loss based on learning to rank.
 * `ambiguity_loss`: the main codes of loss based on regression ensembles.
 * `train`: the main codes to train the model.